steven-wang70/SmallQuiz/README.md

 ## Security for Readers
 For readers, we could verify whether the request is valid by checking from which website the request comes from.
-For invalid accesses, we could keep the logging of such activities, but just returns to client side HTTP satus NOT_FOUND(404), and nothing else.
+For invalid accesses, we could keep the logging of such activities, but just returns to client side HTTP status NOT_FOUND(404), and nothing else.

 # Scaling to Next Level
 There are two types activities to access this service.
 One is partner activities to define questions, another one is reader activities to pull question and send back answers.
-Since questions are defined once and can be used many times, so the access volumne from partners is smaller comparing to reader activities.
+Since questions are defined once and can be used many times, so the access volume from partners is smaller comparing to reader activities.
-From readers's perspective, there are two activities.
+From readers' perspective, there are two activities.
 One is pulling questions, another one is sending back answers.
-Since readers only reply to a portion of displayed questions, so the biggest acsess volume happens with the operation of pulling questions from the service.
+Since readers only reply to a portion of displayed questions, so the biggest access volume happens with the operation of pulling questions from the service.
 To perform better with such high volume access, we could manage a in memory cache for questions pulled by readers.
 For even higher volume access, we may consider splitting the service into two microservices.
 One for partners to manage their questions, another one for readers to pull questions and send back answers.

 # API Documentation

 ## For Partners
-### Manage Site Infomation
+### Manage Site Information
 #### Create Site
 Request:
 >curl --header "Content-Type: application/json" \